 Look, let's be clear: Crushes are almost always harmless.
 In fact, they can be good for you.
 But you're not here because you just have a little crush that you laugh about with your friends over group chat.
-There's this part of you that's playing with the idea of pushing the boundaries further, something I've seen friends and acquaintances do with their own professors, and even more, it's probably distracting your studies.
+There's this part of you that's playing with the idea of pushing the boundaries further, which is something I've seen friends and acquaintances do with their own professors.
+If you're here, this situation is likely distracting you from your studies.

 1. Consider the Power Imbalance

 It's simple—they have authority and power over you as a teacher.
 They grade your work, tutor you on topics they know more about and ultimately make a huge contribution when it comes to your academic fate.